Skip to content

 </VFSM>

 2. Objects on which the current VFSM is based: the VFSM contains a timer and is used two times in the system.
-Each VFSM copy contains an own timer (TI object) with different properties:
+Each VFSM instance contains its own timer (TI object) with different properties.

 <VFSM type="predefined">